joris997/RPi4b-ROS-testing/README.md

 ## blinking_led
 send an on/off signal to a GPIO port on the RPi, enabling or disabling an LED and publishing a boolean indicating the status of the LED
+- requires pigpio library
+- requires root access in order to access the GPIO pins